Valetron/Glance/README.md

 ## How to use
 + _Right mouse click_ to open file dialog
 + _Shift + mouse wheel up / down_ for zoom in / out
-+ _Alt + mouse wheel up / down_ for previous / next picture in a directory
++ _Ctrl + mouse wheel up / down_ for previous / next picture in a directory
 + _Left mouse click_ for moving a picture